Assam's Duliajan Oil employee dies after falling from hotel

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to one of the 30 members team officially accompanying the deceased in a Leadership Development Training at Hydrabad had reached the destination on 3rd Feb.
+According to one of the 30 members team officially accompanying the deceased in a Leadership Development Training at Hyderabad had reached the destination on 3rd Feb.

-‘Attending the 1st day session on Monday last,we had reached our respective rooms alloted in Abode by Shree Venkateshwara’ Hotel’, shared one of the employee still confined to hotel for investigation sake by local police.
+“Attending the 1st day session on Monday last, we had reached our respective rooms allotted in Abode by Shree Venkateshwara Hotel,” shared one of the employee still confined to hotel for investigation sake by local police.

-‘Our deceased colleague occupying room no 9 in the third floor was reportedly lying dead on the ground at around 3.
-30 am on Tuesday’, added the employee.
+“Our deceased colleague occupying room no 9 on the third floor was reportedly lying dead on the ground at around 3.
+30 am on Tuesday,” added the employee.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to a video footage captured by one of the employee after the incident, the hotel failed to provide proper bericade in the verandah attached very closed to the door of the room.
+According to a video footage captured by one of the employees after the incident, the hotel failed to provide a proper barricade in the verandah attached very close to the door of the room.

-According to the team members, they are still confined to hotel as per the instructions of Hydrabad police for the sake of investigation.
+According to the team members, they are still confined to hotel as per the instructions of Hyderabad police for the sake of investigation.

-A similar incident had occurred earlier in July 2015 in the same hotel resulting in death of one of the customer.
+A similar incident had occurred earlier in July 2015 in the same hotel resulting in the death of one of the customers.

-‘Anglo Rodriguez, the deceased, sneaked out of the window of his room on the third floor of ‘Abode by Shree Venkateshwara’ Hotel and slipped to his death while gliding through the narrow concrete slab outside’, quoted one of the media outlet The New Indian Express in its circulation dated 19th July 2015.
+“Anglo Rodriguez, the deceased, sneaked out of the window of his room on the third floor of ‘Abode by Shree Venkateshwara’ Hotel and slipped to his death while gliding through the narrow concrete slab outside,” quoted one of the media outlets The New Indian Express in its circulation dated 19th July 2015.

 Meanwhile, the corpse of the deceased was reportedly sent to postmortem on Wednesday morning.

-The sources informed that a team from Duliajan Oil HQ has left for Hydrabad to fetch the body back home.
+The sources informed us that a team from Duliajan Oil HQ has left for Hyderabad to fetch the body back home.